daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 <br>
 ## How LSB replacement works

-In images represented as bitmaps, it is common to represent each pixel by three bytes: the **R** byte, which indicates the amount of red, the **G** byte, which indicates the amount of green and the **B** byte, which indicates the amount of blue.
+In uncompressed images represented as bitmaps, it is common to represent each pixel by three bytes: the **R** byte, which indicates the amount of red, the **G** byte, which indicates the amount of green and the **B** byte, which indicates the amount of blue.
 Since the modification of these bytes by